 With cave-dwelling still in our DNA, a solid headboard flush to the wall and facing the door will rid us from the sense that somebody could enter the room from behind or beside you.
 The bed frame’s legs allow the floor to flow below the bed, another factor in creating a harmonious feng shui energy.

-Next you’ll want to think about colours and textures.
-There is a tendency to lean toward simple, often all-white interiors, but the starkness of such design can have a negative impact upon our mood.
+Next, you’ll want to think about colors and textures.
+There is a tendency to lean toward simple, often all-white interiors, but the starkness of such design can have a negative impact on our mood.
 And in turn our sleep.
 Think about hues like greens, blues, yellows and warm pinks; all known to foster a relaxing effect, ergo perfect for the interior design of our bedrooms.
 Textures too are vital—cotton, satin, or linen?
 What does your skin respond better to?
 Understanding this and considering which fabrics feel best to your skin can make for a comfier, and therefore better, night’s sleep.
-You might want to even think about using textured wall-coverings to add a certain cosiness; your bedroom should serve as a cocoon from the stresses of modern life.
+You might want to even think about using textured wall-coverings to add a certain coziness; your bedroom should serve as a cocoon from the stresses of modern life.

 As meditation helps declutter the mind, so too must we couple that with the physical.
 “Physical clutter causes mental clutter, which activates the brain and negatively impacts sleep,” says Dr. Emerson Wickwire, assistant professor of psychiatry and medicine at the University of Maryland School of Medicine.
 “After all, think about it—would you pile dirty clothes or paperwork in your place of worship?”
 Equally, busy fabrics, wallpaper, or carpet and rugs can contribute to this sense of clutter.
 Keep it simple.